RenzeD98/MenzisRoosNativeScript/README.md

 ## Notes

 This app is primarily made for Android.
-It may complile for IOS, but we can't guarantee that.
+It may compile for IOS, but we can't guarantee that.

 ## Installation